Parents accuse California district of overuse of COVID tests in school reopening fight

 CLICK HERE TO GET THE FOX NEWS APP

-Still, even the economic cost of the tests raise some concerns for parents critical of the program.
+Still, even the economical cost of the tests raise some concerns for parents critical of the program.

 In nearby Culver City, the district recently told parents it was temporarily halting its asymptomatic COVID-testing program amid an "unprecedented" number of false positives.